-Capsules should be swallowed whole with a glass of water, milk or squash (but not juice).
-Your child should not chew the capsules.
+Tablets and capsules should be swallowed with a glass of water or juice.

+Your child should not chew the tablets or capsules.

-Liquid medicine: Shake the medicine well.
-Measure out the right amount using an oral syringe or a medicine spoon.
+Liquid medicine: Shake the bottle well and measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.